mackron/c89atomic/README.md

 For praticality, this is not a drop-in replacement for C11's `stdthread.h`.
 Below are the main differences between c89thread and stdthread.

-  * All operations require an explicit size which is specified by the name of then function, and only 8-, 16-, 32- and 64-bit operations are supported.
+  * All operations require an explicit size which is specified by the name of the function, and only 8-, 16-, 32- and 64-bit operations are supported.
 Objects of an arbitrary sizes are not supported.
   * Some extra APIs are included:
     - `c89atomic_compare_and_swap_*()`